dspace-group/simphera-reference-architecture-aws/README.md

 For your configuration, please rename the template file `terraform.tfvars.example` to `terraform.tfvars` and open it in a text editor.
 This file contains all variables that are configurable including documentation of the variables.
 Please adapt the values before you deploy the resources.

+For example, adapt name of the secret used for PostgreSQL, related to the SIMPHERA product:
 ```diff
 simpheraInstances = {
   "production" = {